endless-sky/endless-sky/readme-developer.txt

   $ sudo install_name_tool -id "@rpath/libSDL2-2.0.0.dylib" /usr/local/lib/libSDL2-2.0.0.dylib

 *** Note: there is extremely limited development support for macOS, and no intent to support macOS's new ARM architecture. ***

+Link-Time Optimization (LTO):

+For both the Linux and Windows "release" targets, "link-time optimization" is used.
+This generally will work without issue with newer versions of g++ / MinGW, but may require an explicit usage of the `gcc-ar` and `gcc-ranlib` binaries.
+For the Code::Blocks project, the default archive program can be configured in the application's compiler settings menu.
+The Scons builds can be controlled by an environment variable:

+  $ AR=gcc-ar RANLIB=gcc-ranlib scons